matthijsberg/unipi-mqtt/README.md

 Changes:
  - Changed handling if DI devices with delay to no longer use previous state for rest of devices, cleaned up json config file.
 Should fix a bug that crashed the script on certain ON / OFF actions.
  - Implemented a "frist run" part to set MQTT messages at script start to reflect actual status of inputs, not last known status maintained in MQTT broker or no status at al.
+ - tested UART (extension module) and that works.
+Changed config file with example

 ## ToDo
   - Something with authenticaton